n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Salesforce/README.md

     - Delete an attachment
     - Get an attachment
     - Get all attachments
-    - Get an overview of attachments
+    - Get an overview of attachments metadata
     - Update an attachment
 - Case
     - Add a comment to a case
     - Create a case
     - Get a case
     - Get all cases
-    - Get an overview of cases
+    - Get an overview of cases metadata
     - Delete a case
     - Update a case
 - Contact